Jellyneo

 There are basically only two enemies: the giant Grarrl and the pterodactyls.
 Getting touched by either of those will cause you to lose a life.
 You start with three lives, though you get an extra one at the start of level 4, and another at the start of level 6.

 Grarrl: This enemy comes stomping along from the bottom of the screen.
-He's the reason I would avoid being near the bottom of the screen, because if he is not visible then he is liable to come up right behind you and take a life away.
+For this reason I would avoid being near the bottom of the screen, because if he is not visible then he is liable to come up right behind you and take a life away.
 He can be taken out with a single shot, which will daze him and he'll move back down off the screen.
 Early on, when you only have a forward shooting weapon, you have to wait until he is far enough in, fly behind him, shoot, and move on.
 Later on, you can use a weapon that shoots at an angle and you should be able to get him.
 Also, you can just leave him alone; he'll leave after a few seconds.
 He is worth 10 points for each hit, though he never actually dies and just keeps coming back.

 Pterodactyls: your primary threat throughout the game.
 Each colour has a certain defence value which tells you how many times they will need to be shot with each level of weapon.
 For example, the blue pterodactyl has a defence value of 3, so it needs be hit three times by a level one weapon, twice by a level two weapon, or once by a level three or higher weapon.
 All pterodactyls are worth 5 points, regardless of their colour.